CMDB

 picture

-9 characteristics of the best configuration management tools
+9 Criteria to choose the best configuration management tools

 Picking the right configuration management software isn’t just another task on your to-do list.
 It’s the key to keeping your infrastructure running smoothly.
 The wrong choice?
 It’ll leave you dealing with misconfigurations, downtime, and a team stuck in endless firefighting mode.
 But the right one?
 It’s your ticket to efficiency, security, and sanity.